What is copyright and why is it important?

 An unoffical consolidated copy of the legislation incorporating the changes has been deposited in the libraries of the Houses of Parliament however in itself has no legal authority until it has been approved and formally released.

-Copyright guidance on this website will be updated once the impact of the changes on education and research and institutional procedures are made fully clear, so until complete, questions about the changes should be directed to email@example.com.
-Once complete, this page will be updated accordingly.
+Copyright guidance on this website will be updated on an ongoing basis, as the impact of the changes on education and research are clarified, and good practice for the HE sector is established.
+When complete, this page will be updated accordingly.
 Questions about the changes in the meantime should be directed to the Copyright Officer.

 The University may be required to maintain central records of material used under some licences and copyright exceptions.
 Please seek advice from the Copyright Officer.

 For more information about copyright for education and research, follow the links below:

 - Copying for private study and research: fair dealing